 Topic clusters provide a framework for creating independent sections of your website that allow search engines to crawl your content together as a whole instead of individual pieces scattered throughout your site.

-Secondly, this structure allows for search algorithms to better understand which are the most relevant pages even when users search queries don’t match the optimized keyword phrases directly.
+Secondly, this structure allows for search algorithms to better understand which are the most relevant pages even when users' search queries don’t match the optimized keyword phrases directly.

-For example, let’s say I create a page called “Understanding the Costs of a Kitchen Remodel."
+For example, let’s say we create a page called “Understanding the Costs of a Kitchen Remodel."
 A person on a desktop might search for “kitchen remodel on a budget," a different user on mobile might search “kitchen remodel costs,” and a person using a voice assistant might ask, “Hey, Alexa, how much does the average kitchen remodel cost?”
-Under previous algorithms, you could be served three totally different results pages based on these different queries even if the page I created was the best result for all three searches.
+Under previous algorithms, you could be served three totally different results pages based on these different queries even if the page we created was the best result for all three searches.

 By better structuring our pages, sites, and content to account for these differences in search mechanics, not only does it increase our rankings in Google search results, but we can also capture traffic across different devices and search queries.
-You're also better positioned to rank well in search engines and algorithms evolve over time because you're creating lots of thorough, well-structured content that will meet any searcher's goals.
+You're also better positioned to rank well in search engines, and algorithms evolve over time because you're creating lots of thorough, well-structured content that will meet any searcher's goals.